MicrosoftDocs/architecture-center/docs/web-apps/app-service/architectures/basic-web-app-content.md

 During the proof of concept phase, it's important to get an understanding of what logs and metrics are available to be captured.
 The following are recommendations and considerations for monitoring in the proof of concept phase:

-- Enable [diagnostics logging](/azure/app-service-web/web-sites-enable-diagnostic-log) for all items, including application logging and web server logging.
-Configuring the use of all diagnostic settings helps you understand what logs and metrics you require in a production environment.
-When you start moving to production, you should filter to capture just what you need.
+- Enable [diagnostics logging](/azure/app-service-web/web-sites-enable-diagnostic-log) for all items log sources.
+Configuring the use of all diagnostic settings helps you understand what logs and metrics are provided for you out of the box and any gaps you'll need to close using a logging framework in your application code.
+When you move to production, you should eliminate log sources that are not adding value and adding noise and cost to your workload's log sink.
 - Configure logging to use Azure Log Analytics.
 Azure Log Analytics provides you with a scalable platform to centralize logging that is easy to query.
-- Use a service such as [New Relic](https://newrelic.com) or [Application Insights](/azure/application-insights/app-insights-overview) to monitor application performance and behavior under load.
+- Use [Application Insights](/azure/application-insights/app-insights-overview) or another Application Performance Management (APM) tool to emit telemetry & logs to monitor application performance.

 #### Deployment